Previously convicted bank robber allegedly hits new bank while under covert surveillance, gets arrested

 Cline walked in, authorities allege, and a minute later ran out.

-She “was actually caught in the act,” prosecutor Arielle Hinton said this week during Cline’s first court hearing in the case in Montgomery County District Court.
+The suspect “was actually caught in the act,” prosecutor Arielle Hinton said this week during Cline’s first court hearing in the case in Montgomery County District Court.

 Meghan Brennan, an attorney representing Cline, did not comment specifically on the allegations in court, other than noting that the case is “currently very much in the investigative” phase and nothing has been proved.
 Brennan asked that her client be released from custody with a GPS monitor, pending further court proceedings, and indicated that there were medical reasons to do so.